felipenmartins/Robotics-Simulation-Labs/Lab3/ReadMe.md

 ![Robot pose in Webots](../Lab3/Webots_robot_pose.png)

 Figure 1.
 Webots screenshot showing robot pose calculated by the simulator (left) and by the Python code (bottom).

+## Pre-requisites
+* You must have Webots R2022a (or newer) properly configured to work with Python (see [Lab 1](../Lab1/ReadMe.md)).
+* You must know how to create a robot controller in Python and how to run a simulation (see [Lab 1](../Lab1/ReadMe.md)).
+* You should have a working solution for [Lab 2](../Lab1/ReadMe.md).
+If not, please use the provided solution.

+### Update note
+_The description of this lab, the template and solution code were updated on 03-03-2022 to make them compatible with the new global coordinate system adopted as default by Webots R2022a (or newer).
+If you are using an older version of Webots, please make sure your code is adapted accordingly [(see more details at the end of this page).](#a-note-on-webots-reference-frame)_

 ## Tasks
 Your main task is to write code to implement the functions below to add localization capability to your line-following behavior.
 The functions below should be called in sequence in the main loop of your program: